lawrennd/snippets/_physics/includes/i-plus-h-equals-c.md

 - **Joint entropy** $H$ plays the role of *kinetic energy*.
 It represents "dispersed" or "free" information.
 High $H$ means the probability distribution is spread out, with maximal uncertainty.

 Just as a classical system evolves from high potential energy to high kinetic energy (a ball rolling down a hill), the idea in the Inaccessible Game will be that the information system evolves from high correlation (high $I$) to high entropy (high $H$).}

+\narration{Think of it like potential energy and kinetic energy: the correlation is potential energy, the entropy is kinetic energy.
+In equilibrium you'd have an equal mix.
+But we start in a highly correlated state — that's what I mean by the origin — and the system evolves to maximize entropy.}

+\narration{So now I have the game.
+I've got $I + H = C$.
+And I want the dynamics of the system to maximise $H$.
+But to set up what those dynamics look like, I need to parameterise the configuration space. }

 \endif